article

 2. Security foundationThreats, controls, authentication, vulnerability basics, policy vocabularyMap one threat to one control and one observable log clueThreat-control map.

-3. Logs and SIEMEvent fields, timestamps, source/destination, severity, search syntaxPull several event examples and explain what would make each importantLog-reading packet.
+3. Logs and SIEMEvent fields, timestamps, source/destination, severity, search syntaxPull several event examples and explain what would make each importantLog-reading sample.

 4. Incident responseTriage, scope, containment language, escalation criteriaBuild an incident timeline from a small scenarioTimeline plus escalation note.